-The Management Company will develop and implement an Owner-approved Merchandise Plan no later than 90 days from the Commencement Date of the Agreement.
-The Merchandise Plan must incorporate environmental considerations (in accordance with the EMP and laws and policy), and educational and interpretive themes, in accordance with the Bryce Canyon National Park Gift Shop Mission Statement (found after Section III).
+The Management Company will develop and implement an Owner-approved Merchandise Plan that incorporates the Owner guidelines, Owner standards, environmental considerations (in accordance with the EMP and laws and policy), and educational and interpretive themes, in accordance with the Bryce Canyon National Park Gift Shop Mission Statement (found after Section IV).
 The Merchandise Plan will address the following:

-- Sales mix and types of merchandise, including gifts, souvenirs, Indian products as defined at 25 C.F.R. § 309.2, convenience items, groceries, camper/hiker supplies, apparel, and vending machines. - How merchandise is consistent with the Operating Standards in this Exhibit. - Display standards, including interpretive and educational messaging, and stocking requirements. - Finding, purchasing, displaying, and selling "Made in the USA" products, local Indian products, and local artists' handcrafts.
+- Sales mix and types of merchandise, including gifts, souvenirs, Indian products as defined at 25 C.F.R. § 309.2 convenience items, groceries, camper/hiker supplies, apparel, and vending machines. - How merchandise is consistent with to the Operating Standards and relates to Area fundamental resources and values. - Display standards, including interpretive and educational messaging, and stocking requirements. - Finding, purchasing, displaying, and selling "Made in the USA" products, local Indian products and local artists' handcrafts.